kdave/btrfs-progs/Documentation/btrfs-subvolume.rst

         -i|--subvolid <subvolid>
                 subvolume id to be removed instead of the <path> that should point to the filesystem with the subvolume

+        -R|--recursive
+                delete subvolumes beneath each subvolume recursively

+                This requires either `CAP_SYS_ADMIN` or the filesystem must be mounted with `user_subvol_rm_allowed` mount option.
+                In the unprivileged case, subvolumes which cannot be accessed are skipped.
+The deletion is not atomic.

         -v|--verbose
                 (deprecated) alias for global *-v* option